gyrdym/ml_algo/README.md

 should point, where to get label values, with help of `labelName` parameter (labels column name, 'class variable (0 or 1)' in our case).

- Processed features are contained in a data structure of `Matrix` type and processed labels are contained in a data structure also of `Matrix` type.
+Processed features and labels are contained in a data structure of `Matrix` type.
 To get more information about `Matrix` type, please, visit [ml_linal repo](https://github.com/gyrdym/ml_linalg)

 Then, we should create an instance of `CrossValidator` class for fitting [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) of our model